 Sophia Kelley – (212) 637-3670

-The EPA has been coordinating with the Gloucester County Fire Marshal’s Office, Gloucester County HazMat Team, NJDEP, Elk Township Mayor’s Office, and local police and fire departments to thoroughly investigate the site and remove hazardous materials.
-A preliminary assessment was completed on September 27, 2013.
-During the assessment, approximately 250 containers were opened and investigated.
-Results indicated that hazardous substances, such as volatile organic compounds, heavy metals, and other contaminants were located within numerous containers.
-The EPA field tested over 50 percent of these containers and found many of the contents to be flammable, corrosive, or containing other hazardous characteristics.
-To prevent material from migrating off the facility’s property, the EPA installed protective barriers around the drums and other containers.
-In addition, fencing was placed along the site where it borders the public road to prevent the community from coming into contact with containers or hazardous materials.
+EPA coordinated with the Gloucester County Fire Marshal’s Office, Gloucester County HazMat Team, NJDEP, Elk Township Mayor’s Office, and local police and fire departments to thoroughly investigate the site and remove hazardous materials.
+Results of EPA’s initial testing showed that hazardous substances, such as volatile organic compounds, heavy metals, and other contaminants, were located within numerous containers.
+EPA’s field testing results found many of the contents to be flammable, corrosive, or containing other hazardous characteristics.
+Air monitoring stations were established throughout the site, and preliminary soil and surface water samples were also collected.
+EPA installed protective barriers around containers and placed fencing along the site to prevent the community from coming into contact with hazardous materials while cleanup activities were underway.